LEGISLATIVE POSITIONS

 So-called “Protecting Women’s Sports Act” (HB 216) - If enacted, this bill would ban any transgender student from participating in any form of school-sponsored sport activity or team that aligns with their consistently asserted gender identity from kindergarten through college.
 This bill would not only deny transgender youth from gaining the benefits of participating in school-sponsored sports programs but could also put cisgender girls at risk of being accused of being transgender.

-So-called “Parental Rights in Education Act” (HB 319) - Designed to erase LGBTQ+ identities and having the effect of driving LGBTQ+ people into the closet, this legislation is a “Don’t Say Gay” bill.
+So-called “Parental Rights in Education Act” (HB 319) - Designed to erase LGBTQ+ identities.
+It would disallow any mention of LGBTQ+, even disallowing children from being able to speak about their own families.
+This legislation is a “Don’t Say Gay” bill.
 It would prevent any form of instruction about “sexual orientation” or “gender identity” through 5th grade.
-Additionally, the bill would require all teachers and staff to inform a child’s parents of any student’s disclosure of their LGBTQ status at any age.
+Additionally, the bill would require all teachers and staff to inform a child’s parents of any student’s disclosure of their LGBTQ status at any age, thereby outing all students when parents may force them to leave home.